High Risk

 High-risk businesses that see reserves are usually those with higher than average chargeback liability—either due to their industry SIC code or future delivery components.
 However, reserve types aren’t always industry-specific, so it’s hard to say which industry merits which reserve type.

-A few industries that commonly require capped reserves include travel (as events can be canceled due to weather or airline issues), contractors (due to the possibility of changes in work orders or unanticipated expenses), and transportation services (accounting for liabilities that arise from transporting goods).
-As you can see, there are various operational elements that can result in a reserve being requested.
+A few industries that commonly require capped reserves include travel, contractors, and transportation services.
+As you can see, various operational elements can lead to a reserve request.
 Some other common sectors that warrant reserves include the adult, CBD, gambling, and pharmaceutical industries.

 How Do I Get My Capped Reserve Money Back?

-Once you reach your reserve cap, a release can be rewarded at the processor’s discretion.
+Once you reach your reserve cap, the processor can decide to release your funds.
 To negotiate a reserve release, reach out to your account manager and request they speak to the processing bank about returning your funds.
 Most reputable banks have experience negotiating reserve releases and will do so if you’ve proven to be trustworthy.
 Depending on your processing history, refund rate, and chargeback ratio, the bank will determine whether they feel comfortable releasing the money back to you.

 Be aware that reserve releases are usually executed in stages.
-For example, the bank might initially release 20% of the reserve and continue doing so every three months until it’s returned.
+For example, the bank might initially release 20% of the reserve.
+They may then continue doing so every three months until it’s returned.

 How long do I have to wait to get my reserve money back?